flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 ![Fix Info Examples](../assets/fixinfo/fixinfo-example.png "Fix Info Examples")

-Entering a radial, radius or abeam the FMGC calculates if an intercection with the flight path is possible and then adds automatically created waypoints into the flight plan.
+Entering a radial, radius or abeam the FMS calculates if an intersection with the flight path is possible and then adds automatically created waypoints into the flight plan.

 These waypoints will be named systematically with the type of interception and the REF FIX name.

 In our example we get three different intercept waypoints which are added to the flight plan.

-- D20EXP:
+- D20EGK:
-    - Radius intercept waypoint at the intersection of a circle with radius 20 around the REF FIX with the current flight path.
+    - Radius intercept waypoint at the intersection of a circle with radius 20 around the REF FIX EGKK with the current flight path.
-- EXP240:
+- EGK216:
-    - Radial intercept waypoint at the intersection of a radial line from the REF FIX at a 240° angle.
+    - Radial intercept waypoint at the intersection of a radial line from the REF FIX EGKK at a 240° angle.
-- ABEXP:
+- ABEGKK:
-    - Abeam intercept waypoint at the intersection of the perpendicular line from the REF FIX onto the flight plan.
+    - Abeam intercept waypoint at the intersection of the perpendicular line from the REF FIX EGKK onto the flight plan.

 ## Step by Step Guide